 Seniors eligible for Medicare should check their Medicare Advantage plans to see if they cover vision care.

-If you have AAA, ask for a discount at Pearle Vision and Lenscrafters.
+If you have AAA, ask for a discount.
 It never hurts to ask, you might be able to price match.

 Find sources for free and low-cost eye care and exams for low-income patients at All About Vision.
 There are options for children and infants too.